vermakrishna62/URL-Shortener---MERN/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and security of our URL Shortener.
+I welcome contributions to enhance the functionality and security of our URL Shortener.
 Feel free to submit pull requests or open issues for any suggestions or bug fixes.

 ## License